karanverma7/MySite_Django/README.md

-# ToDoList_Py
-To Do List in Python
+# My Site with To do list, Weather and Polls app.